i-agrawal/eye-tracking/README.md

 # eye-tracking
-Uses neural network to train a computer to track where your eye looks on screen.
+Uses image recognition software to track where your eye looks on screen.

 To run: